Some of the things you buy for your baby are more useful than others.

 If you’re not looking to make any money from your unwanted item, and it’s still in decent condition, then you may want to donate it to a local charity or shelter.

 From close friends to a “friend of a friend”, there is a good chance that someone in your network needs or will soon be needing a stroller, so why not let it be known that you’ve got one looking for a new home.

 If your stroller is not in a sellable or donatable condition then you may want to dispose of it.

 This can be done at your local recycling center, which you should be able to easily find online.

 - Strollers do not have an expiry date, so there is no official time limit regarding their use.

 - There is no simple answer as to how long one will last, as it largely depends on the usage and overall care it’s given.

-- When buying a used stroller, check the conditions of the tyres, brakes, seat and safety straps, and make sure the products hasn’t faced a recall.
+- When buying a used stroller, check the conditions of the tires, brakes, seat, and safety straps, and make sure the products haven’t faced a recall.